My usual method for setting up a new computer is to install

 Now, to setup a new machine, I need to setup my dotfile repo in my home directory.
 Just as before

-when I initialized a bare git repo with a custom GIT_DIR
+when I initialized a bare git repo with a custom GIT_DIR, I need to clone my repo on the new

-system with the bare flag and pointing to the same .cfg
+system with the bare flag and pointing to the same .cfg directory for consistency.
+You can test

-this non-destructively by creating a temporary folder and referencing it instead of $HOME
+this non-destructively by creating a temporary folder and referencing it instead of $HOME in the

 commands below: